blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

 Operation
 ~~~~~~~~~

 To start the scheduler, run ``zuul-scheduler``.
-To stop it, kill the
+To stop it, run
-PID which was saved in the pidfile specified in the configuration.
+``zuul-scheduler stop``.

+Zuul stores private keys for each project it knows about in ZooKeeper.
+It is recommended that you periodically back up the private keys in
+case the ZooKeeper data store is lost or damaged.
+The scheduler
+provides two sub-commands for use in this case: ``zuul-scheduler
+export-keys`` and ``zuul-scheduler import-keys``.
+Each takes an
+argument to a filesystem path and will write the keys to, or read the
+keys from that path.
+The data in the exported files is still secured
+with the keystore passphrase, so be sure to retain it as well.

 Reconfiguration
 ~~~~~~~~~~~~~~~